sonata-project/sandbox/README.md

     php -S localhost:9090 -t web/app

-Now open your browser and go to http://localhost:9090/
+Now open your browser and go to http://localhost:9090/admin

+and use your user and password defined previously

 Tests
 -----